houikkei/My-multilingual-learning/README.md

 # My-multilingual-learning
-speakhub , Japanese and English and so on
+speakhub , Japanese and English and IT-related qualifications learning